chrisjbawden/syslog-multiplier/README.md

 # Summary

-Simple syslog forwarder/multiplier using rsyslog and a automated script to build the config (the environment arguments).
+Simple syslog forwarder and duplicator - so you can fork the traffic to additional endpoint.
+It uses rsyslog with an automated script using the environment arguments provided to build the config.

 <hr>